lixinyang123/Ben.Http.NativeAOT/README.md

 [![NuGet version (Ben.Http)](https://img.shields.io/nuget/v/Ben.Http.svg?style=flat-square)](https://www.nuget.org/packages/Ben.Http/)

-Low level ASP.NET Core example web server
+Low level ASP.NET Core example web server with NativeAOT example.

 An example of using the ASP.NET Core servers for a .NET web application without any of the rest of the framework (e.g. Hosting, DI, middleware etc).
 So you can create your own distinct opinionated framework.